Myway LLC participates in Amazon Services LLC Assoc Program. A small commission is received from all affiliate links & 3rd party advertising.

 Here are the most common causes of swelling in, or around, a dog's eye.

-This condition is reasonably common and happens when the tear gland attached to the inner eyelid prolapses (basically means 'fallen down' or 'slipped').
+This is an eye problem in dogs which is reasonably common and happens when the tear gland attached to the inner eyelid prolapses (basically means 'fallen down' or 'slipped').

 This is exactly what happens because the gland falls, or slips, out of place causing a red, swollen mass to bulge over the rim of the eyelid.